svn2github/yuvtoolkit/trunk/Doc/readme.txt

 =================================================
 * New Features

-- Support for *.rgb file extension
-- Added support for YUYV/YVYU formats
+- Added support for more formats: YUYV, YVYU, BGR (24 and 32 bits) and RGB565
+- File name parsing improvements
+  - based on the last matching string in file path
+  - supports CIF, QCIF, VGA, QVGA, QQVGA, 1080P etc
 - Many improvements in YTS script engine
   - Support for custom time stamps using YTS script
   - Allow changing of video title using YTS script